Mike Pence classified documents incident

 In January 2023, Gregory Jacob, an attorney for former U.S. Vice President Mike Pence, said that a "small number" of classified documents had been found at Pence's house in Carmel, Indiana.
-The documents were originally obtained during Pence's time in the Trump administration.
+The documents were originally obtained during Pence's time in the first Trump administration.

 Jacob said Pence had engaged outside attorneys to search his home "out of an abundance of caution" after it was reported that classified documents were found in President Joe Biden's home and former office.
 The discovered documents were collected and removed by the Federal Bureau of Investigation (FBI).
 A later FBI search of Pence's residence, agreed to by Pence, found a single additional classified document.
+On June 2, 2023, media outlets reported that Pence was informed by the United States Department of Justice that the investigation into him had been concluded and that he would not be charged.

 Background

 In August 2022, after the FBI search of Mar-a-Lago related to the FBI investigation into Donald Trump's handling of government documents, Pence claimed that, "Before we left the White House, the attorneys on my staff went through all the documents at both the White House and our offices there and at the vice president’s residence to ensure that any documents that needed to be turned over to the National Archives, including classified documents, were turned over.
 So we went through a very careful process in that regard."
 During the August interview with the Associated Press, Pence claimed that he didn't take any classified information when he left the office, and he had no knowledge of any classified information that he had retained after he left the office.
 In a November interview with ABC News, Pence reiterated his claim that he did not take any documents from the White House to his home in Indiana.

 In January 2023, commenting on the Joe Biden classified documents incident, Pence remarked in an appearance on Fox Business, that, "The handling of classified materials and the nation's secret is a very serious matter and as a former vice president of the United States, I can speak from personal experience about the attention that ought to be paid to those materials when you're in office and after you leave office," stating that with Biden, "clearly that did not take place in this case."